Fingolimod (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, heart disease, congestive heart failure, high blood pressure, low potassium or magnesium in the blood, or a history of fainting.
-Tell your doctor if you have breathing problems (including sleep apnea), diabetes, a history of uveitis or eye problems, any infection, or have had chickenpox.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, heart failure, high blood pressure, or a history of fainting.
+Tell your doctor if you have breathing problems (including sleep apnea), diabetes, a history of uveitis (inflamed eye), an infection, or if you had chickenpox or a vaccine to prevent chickenpox.

 Possible Side Effects While Using This Medicine: